ShaunCurtis/Blazr.Demo.Components/Documents/The-Button-Click.md

         _taskCompletionSource.SetResult(_count);
         _timer?.Dispose();
     }

+    public static Task<int> GetNextAsync(int value, int delay = 2000)
+    {
+        var work = new DoSomeAsyncWork();
+        return work.GetAsync(value, delay);
     }
+}
 ```

 ## The Synchronisation Context

-All UI based applications utilize a *Synchronisation Context* to manage activity on the UI objects.
+All UI based applications use a *synchronisation context* to manage UI activity.
 It's purpose is to ensure an orderly application of changes to the UI.

 The *Blazor Synchronisation Context* manages operations that apply changes to the DOM.
+It's designed to:

-It's designed to provide a single virtual thread of execution for the UI within an asynchronous operating environment and prioritise posted work over new UI event activity [finish what it's started before processing a new UI event].
+ - provide a single virtual thread of execution for the UI within an asynchronous operating environment
+ - prioritise posted work over new UI events [finish what it's started before processing a new UI event].

-At the heart of a *Synchronisation Context* is a message loop that processes one or more queues containing code blocks in the form of delegates.
+At the heart of a *Synchronisation Context* is a message loop/pump/queue [call it what you wish] that processes one or more queues containing delegate code blocks.
 In the Blazor context, that's three queues:

-1. The *Post* queue used by background threads to post continuations back to the *Synchronisation Context*.
+1. The normal *Post* queue used by background threads to post continuations back to the *synchronisation context*.
 Calling `InvokeAsync` on a component posts the submitted delegate to this queue.
 2. The *Render* queue.
-This drives Render Tree and DOM updates  The Renderer posts `RenderFragments` to the *Post* queue.
+This drives render tree and DOM updates  The Renderer posts `RenderFragments` to the *synchronisation context's* *Post* queue.
 3. The *UI Event* queue.
-This is where UI event handler delegates are queued.
+This is where UI event delegates are queued.
 This queue has a lower priority than the *Post* queue.

 We'll see these queues in action shortly.